CutOut Fest

 CutOut Fest is an international animation and digital arts festival held every November in Querétaro, México.
 The festival previews short-form animated works, including narrative films, experimental films, advertising spots, title sequences, music videos and GIFs.
 CutOut Fest is Mexico's largest festival celebrating non-traditional filmmaking.
 Besides the main competition, the festival includes other events in the program like artist panels, workshops, and installations.
 The festival's "objective is to promote the development of the animation and digital arts industries in Mexico as a free forum for international dissemination" The logo of the festival is the View Master and the tagline is "new ways to see".
 The admission to the entire festival is free of cost as long as the attendee registers beforehand.
 The main sponsors of the festival are government agencies that promote cultural activities in Mexico including Querétaro Esta En Nostros, Secretaria de Cultural, Museo de La Ciudad, and Cineteca Rosalio Solana.

 History

-CutOut Fest was founded in 2009 as a CutOut Fest International Animated Short Film by Bianca Peregrina and Miguel del Moral.
+CutOut Fest was founded in 2009, and held 12 - 14 November 2009 as a CutOut Fest International Animated Short Film by Bianca Peregrina and Miguel del Moral.
 Since then, the festival has evolved into "International Festival of Animation and Digital Arts".

 In 2014, the festival entered the Network of Latin American Animation Festivals, which provides the festival with access to Latin American animators and animation studios, many of whom have been invited to speak at artist panels and participate in the festival as a jury member.